ArunM2402/PhysicalDesign_2024/README.md

 1) Worst setup slack - sky130_fd_sc_hd__ss_n40C_1v28 PVT Corner library file<br/>
 2) Worst hold slack - sky130_fd_sc_hd__ff_100C_1v95 PVT Corner library file<br/>

-## VSD WORKSHOP:ADVANCED PHYSICAL DESIGN USING OpenLANE-SKY130
+## VSD WORKSHOP-ADVANCED PHYSICAL DESIGN USING OpenLANE-SKY130
 ### Theory
 Package: <br/>
 * In any embedded board we have seen, the part of the board we consider as the chip is only the PACKAGE of the chip which is nothing but a protective layer or packet bound over the actual chip and the actual manufatured chip is usually present at the center of a package wherein, the connections from package is fed to the chip by WIRE BOUND method which is none other than basic wired connection.